ajorgensen89/api_5/README.md

 - At the top of **models.py** inside **profiles app** import Django User Model to reference it in our custom models.<br>
   Using '**from django.contrib.auth.models import User**'  <br>
- - [Django Signal](https://code.djangoproject.com/wiki/Signals) is used to listen for events occuring in the models, that trigger a piece of code or function to run.<br>
+ - [Django Signal](https://code.djangoproject.com/wiki/Signals) is used to listen for events occuring in the models, that trigger a piece of code, method or function to run.<br>
 This can encourage saving and deleting of new informtaion passed.
 Imported into **profiles** app into **models.py**. <br>
 - **from django.db.models.signals import post_save.**